Choosing a Pop Top Roof for your Campervan Conversion

-Something that most people are concerned about when choosing a roof is the profile of the outside of the vehicle.
-Some of the cheaper roof options can site very high and alter the look of the van.
+Most people are concerned about the profile of the outside of the vehicle when choosing a roof.
+Some cheaper roof options can sit very high and alter the van's look.

-Most of the modern roof manufacturers offer a low profile roof option which helps with the exterior aesthetics.
+Most modern roof manufacturers offer a low-profile roof option which helps with the exterior aesthetics.

 Pop top roof Colour Coding

 You’ll more than likely want the pop top roof to be colour coded to the colour of your van.
-This can be done in a few different ways but the best option is Gel-Coat Colour Matching.
+This can be done in a few ways, but the best option is Gel-Coat Colour Matching.

 This can be done with any non-metallic colour as part of the manufacturing process.
 Meaning there can be no flaking or blistering in the paintwork.